material-components/material-components-ios/howto/tutorial/README.md

 ## Tutorial

+Whether new or legacy, storyboard or code, Swift or Objective C, it's easy to use Material Components in your app.

-This tutorial will teach you how to link Material Components to an application, use a material collection view, and add an expandable app bar at the top of your controller.
+This tutorial will teach you how to link Material Components to an application, use a material collection view, and add an expandable header to the top of your controller.

+When you're done, you'll have an app that looks like this:

 ![Goal app with collections and a flexible header.](docs/assets/App-Collection-With-Flexing.gif)

 ---

+#### NOTE: If you've already linked the MaterialComponents CocoaPod to your project, you can skip to Step 3.

 ## 1. Create a new Xcode application:
+Let's make a simple app to play in.

 Open Xcode.
 If the launch screen is present, click `Create a new Xcode project` or go to menu `File -> New -> Project…`.